Select Page

 What equipment do you need?

-You need Internet connectivity and an up-to-date computer, good word processing software, and indexing software.
+You need internet connectivity and an up-to-date computer, good word processing software, a PDF reader, and indexing software.
 What does the indexing software do?
-It’s a standalone program for you to enter the index entries, one at a time, which puts them into alphabetical order, runs the page numbers entered into numerical order if there is a string of them, and allows you to see what the index looks like as you enter the individual entries.
+It’s a standalone program for you to enter the index entries, one at a time.
+There are several types of software that do different jobs, but each one organizes the entries, puts them into alphabetical order, runs the page numbers entered into numerical order, and allows you to see what the index looks like as you enter the individual entries.
 It allows you to compare similar entries and makes the work of compiling the index much easier.
-It does not find entries for you, nor does it mark (or tag) entries in the book text.
-That is something else.
-It just creates the index document entry by entry as you type the entries.
+It does not find entries for you, that is the job of the indexer.

 How do you learn indexing?

-There are a few self-study courses available, some taught by experienced indexers, others by universities, and another under the auspices of the American Society for Indexing.
-For less than $750, you can get the training and some mentorship you need to be ready to start your career.
+There are a few self-study courses available, some taught by experienced indexers, others by universities, and another through the American Society for Indexing.
+For around $1,000, you can get the training and some mentorship you need to be ready to start your career.

 No professional certification or degree is needed.
 You study and learn, become proficient, and you’re ready to go.
 It’s always a good idea to have your early work peer reviewed and critiqued (there are ways of doing that), so that your professional development continues after the initial course.
 And the more you work at it, the quicker you get at using the software and figuring out which work methods are best for you.
 But basically, beyond learning the skills and software, you need nothing else besides your brain.